Gokilp/Java-_Dsa_-Notes/java Architecture/Java Architecture  notes.md

-- it is  an installation package that provides  Environment to only run the program
+- it is  an installation package that provides  the Environment to only run the program
 - it consists of
-1. Development technologies
+1. Development Technologies
 2. user interface toolkit
 3. integration Libraries
 4. base libraries